Cleveland Monsters

 The Cleveland Monsters are a professional ice hockey team based in Cleveland.
 They are the American Hockey League (AHL) affiliate of the Columbus Blue Jackets of the National Hockey League (NHL).
 The Monsters play home games at Rocket Arena in downtown Cleveland and have one Calder Cup championship, after winning their first title in 2016.
+The team has since held one of the highest attendance averages in the AHL, leading the league in the COVID-19 pandemic-shortened 2019–20 AHL season and all seasons since 2022–23.

 Franchise history

 Early years

 The Monsters began in 2006 when the dormant Utah Grizzlies AHL franchise was purchased on May 16, 2006, by a Cleveland ownership group led by Dan Gilbert, owner of the Cleveland Cavaliers and Quicken Loans.
 A new AHL team was awarded to Cleveland following the departure of the Cleveland Barons to Worcester, Massachusetts, after the 2005–06 season.
 With Quicken Loans Arena established as the team's home venue, the Colorado Avalanche was announced on December 17, 2006, as the franchise's first NHL parent club with a five-year agreement.

 The franchise was officially announced on January 25, 2007, as the Lake Erie Monsters, referring to Bessie, a creature of local folklore.
 The name was chosen from researching focus groups around the Cleveland area and the logo incorporated the geographical connection in the region with Lake Erie.

 Former NHL player Joe Sacco was named as the Lake Erie Monsters' first head coach, and Dave Oliver was named general manager.
 The Monsters opened their inaugural 2007–08 campaign with a loss at home against the Grand Rapids Griffins on October 6, 2007.
 The team ended the season 26–41.

 At the end of the 2010–11 season, the Monsters qualified for the Calder Cup playoffs for the first time in team history.
 After gaining a 3–1 series lead over the Manitoba Moose in the opening round, the Monsters proceeded to lose the next three consecutive games, losing the series 4–3.